Frequently Asked Questions

 this requirement as well.

-it at UGA.
+we recommend taking it at UGA.
 Please utilize the transfer equivalency webpage or call our office if you plan to take the course elsewhere.

 - What is the difference between AB Economics and BBA Economics?